Close Menu

 But first, Cravey had to get a hit.

 She took a strike then watched ball one.
 After taking another strike, she saw ball two.
 And then ball three.
 Just like every kid playing in every backyard across the country, she had a 3-2 count with the winning run on base and a championship on the line.
 Cravey fouled off one pitch.
 Then another.
-On the eighth pitch of the at-bat, she drove a line drive to single.
+On the eighth pitch of the at-bat, she drove a line drive to center.
 Mercer took off for home and had no intention of stopping.
 She made it safely and the Lady Patriots won 6-5, bringing home a second consecutive state championship.

 “A storybook ending?
 You’ve got a senior coming up.
 What’s she going to do?
 Cadence hit a freaking line drive up the middle to win the game.
 Yeah, there’s probably an easier way to do it.
 But I can’t think of a better way for her and the team.
 At the end of the day, whether it’s hard or easy, as long as you get the job done, that’s all that matters.
 Even after that tough loss, they believed they had a chance to come back and win.
 And they did,” said Coach Coram.